rgblack316/v4vmusic_com_hugo/submitted/self-hosting_tsk_sf_info.md

 ---
-title: 'How to Create a Podcast RSS Feed Using The Split Kit and Sovereign Feeds'
+title: How to Create a Podcast RSS Feed Using The Split Kit and Sovereign Feeds
-author: 'RAndy Black'
+author: Randy Black
 date: 'Do not worry about this as it will be generated later'
 categories:
-  - 'self-hosting'
-  - '
+  - Tutorials
 tags:
+  - self-hosting
+  - The Split Kit
+  - Sovereign Feeds
+  - CDN
-  - 'Change-Me'
+  -
 toc: true
 thumbnail: 'Change-Me URL must reside elsewhere on the internet as v4vmusic is not hosting images right now'
-draft: true
+draft: false
 ---
 # How to Create a Podcast RSS Feed Using The Split Kit and Sovereign Feeds